jlevy/og-equity-compensation/README.md

 ### Federal taxes

-🄳 **Income tax** is the money paid by individuals to federal, state, and in some cases, local governments and includes taxation of ordinary income and capital gains.
+🄳 **Income tax** is the money paid by individuals to federal, state, and, in some cases, local governments, and includes taxation of ordinary income and capital gains.

 🔹 In general, federal tax applies to
 [many kinds of income](https://www.irs.gov/taxtopics/tc400.html).
 If you’re an employee at a